 - Don’t assume the farmer can see you!
 Most farm equipment have mirrors or even cameras on the back of equipment but your car is much smaller than a combine and your may be driving in their blind spots.

 - Be respectful.
 As a farmer, there is nothing worse than having a busy day of field work planned out in front of you and having an angry motorist cut your off or blare the horn as they pass you.

-At the end of the day, we want everyone to arrive home safe. #YourFarmers and other motorists on the roads.
+At the end of the day, we want everyone to arrive home safe.
+Keep in mind that #YourFarmers and other motorists are on the roads.
 Take your time, enjoy the fall scenery and be respectful to large farm equipment that are on the roads.